Win a Breathtaking Bryson City Giveaway

 Biltmore Village Southern Highlands Craft

-The Southern Highland Craft Guild, with headquarters at the Folk Art Center on the Blue Ridge Parkway, has a wonderful gallery featuring gorgeous creations from Appalachian artists in nine states.
+The Biltmore Village location of the Southern Highland Craft Guild store is closed, but its headquarters at the Folk Art Center on the Blue Ridge Parkway is open.
+It features a wonderful gallery featuring gorgeous creations from Appalachian artists in nine states.

-Biltmore Village includes many hidden side streets with amazing finds, like Dwellings which sell an eclectic mix of furniture, art, lighting, rugs, and accessories.
-(9 Reed Street).
+Biltmore Village includes many hidden side streets with unique finds.
+The Gardener's Cottage is a floral design studio and that shop creates stunning arrangements, seasonal plantings, and garden-inspired gifts.
+Known for exceptional service and beautiful blooms (34 All Souls Crescent).
 Head over to Zen Skincare and Waxing Studio (25 Reed Street) for results oriented anti-aging facials and skincare, as well as safe and effective professional waxing services.

 Restaurants & Breweries

 Cafes and restaurants at Biltmore Village present a wide variety of dining options, including the Corner Kitchen (3 Boston Way) farm-to-table American fare.
-Craft breweries have opened in the Village area and more are planned.
-Try local beers at Catawba Brewing (63 Brook Street), French Broad Brewery (101 Fairview Road), Hillman Beer (25 Sweeten Creek Rd), Burial Beer’s Forestry Camp (10 Shady Oak Dr), and Hi-Wire Big Top (2 Huntsman Place).
+Try local beers at nearby French Broad Brewery (101 Fairview Road), Hillman Beer (25 Sweeten Creek Rd), Burial Beer’s Forestry Camp (10 Shady Oak Dr), and Hi-Wire Big Top (2 Huntsman Place).

 Directions & Hours